qeeqbox/reports/HermeticaWiper/report.md

             v33 = sub_403930(v23, Destination);
 ```
 <br /><br />
-Assign the SeLoadDriverPrivilege privilege (This privilege is assigned to Administrator and Print Operators by default)
+Explicitly enable the SeLoadDriverPrivilege privilege (This is one of the privileges that is disabled by default)

 ```sh
   v3 = GetProcessHeap();